KURELLARAMU/Customer_Behavior_analysis/README.md

 Create Project Report and Presentation
 Create project report
 Build presentation deck using Gamma AI
-Follow along with the YouTube video for full walkthrough. 👨‍💼

 💡 Thanks for checking out the project!
 Your support means a lot!
-Feel free to star ⭐ this repo or share it with someone hiring for Data Analytics.🚀
+Feel free to star ⭐ this repo of Data Analytics.🚀